 - Development we expect for the two competitors

-Underlying Focus of Mixpanel Compared to Amplitude
+Underlying Focus: Mixpanel vs. Amplitude

 The two tools are getting more and more similar, but they first started with a different focus in mind, and they are likely to keep their particular core intentions.